 Please record the total value of assets in each category.
 Use the value of the asset when originally purchased, as recording the depreciation of assets over time is not required.
-Monetary assets included in the 'General account' or 'Perpetual maintenance account/s' sections should not be duplicated here.
+Monetary assets included in the 'General account' or 'Perpetual maintenance account's' sections should not be duplicated here.
 If the trust has no assets or liabilities, enter a zero at both totals.

-Assets \$ Liabilities \$
+Assets \$

-Key structures Monies owed to a third party
+Key structures

 (Examples: office building, mausoleum, chapel, toilet facility, machinery shed, niche wall)

-Minor structures Monies committed to expenditure
+Minor structures

 (Examples: gazebo, rotunda, storage shed, outside seating)

 Major machinery

 (Examples: tractor, backhoe, ride-on mower)

 Small machinery

 (Examples: mechanical and electrical equipment, computer, printer, grave shoring)

 Miscellaneous equipment

 (Examples: hand tools, wheelbarrows)

-Total Not Applicable Total Not Applicabl
+Total Not Applicable